Mortgage Payment Calculator

 Why Total Cost Matters

 Early extra payments reduce your principal balance, which means less interest accrues over the life of the loan.
-Even small additional payments can save thousands in interest and shorten your loan term by years.
+Even small additional payments can save thousands in interest.

 PMI Explained

-Private Mortgage Insurance (PMI) is typically required when your down payment is less than 20% of the home price.
-PMI protects the lender if you default, and typically costs 0.5% to 1% of the loan amount annually.
-Once you reach 20% equity, you can request to have PMI removed.
+PMI is typically required when your down payment is less than 20%.
+It protects the lender if you default, and typically costs 0.5% to 1% of the loan amount annually.
+Once you reach 20% equity, you can request removal.

 Frequently Asked Questions